jeffmaher/hello-cloud-rails/docs/v1 Setup.md

         - SQLite db (local)
         - Puma application server

+## Pre-requisites

+- Docker is installed and started (local Terminal commands executed in Docker Quickstart Terminal)
+- Docker Hub account is created and logged into
+- Git is installed
+- AWS account is created

 ## Create App Server AMI

 1. Locally, run the following Terminal commands